Mean-payoff Games with Partial Observation: Introduction

-These unfavourable results motivate the main investigation of this paper: identifying classes of MPGs with partial-observation where determining the winner is decidable and where strategies with finite memory, possibly memoryless, are sufficient.
+These unfavourable results motivate the main investigation of this paper: identifying classes of MPGs with partial observation where determining the winner is decidable and where strategies with finite memory, possibly positional, are sufficient.

-To simplify our definitions and algorithmic results we initially consider a restriction on the set of observations which we term \emph{limited-observation}.
-In games of limited-observation the current observation contains only those vertices consistent with the observable history, that is the observations are the \emph{belief set of Eve} (see, e.g.~\cite{cd12}).
-This is not too restrictive as any MPG with partial-observation can be realized as a game of limited-observation via a subset construction.
-In Section~\ref{sec:pure-imp} we consider the extension of our definitions to MPGs with partial-observation via this construction.
+To simplify our definitions and algorithmic results we initially consider a restriction on the set of observations which we term \emph{limited observation}.
+In games of limited observation the current observation contains only those states consistent with the observable history, that is the observations are the \emph{belief set of Eve} (see, \eg~\cite{cd12}).
+This is not too restrictive as any MPG with partial observation can be realized as a game of limited observation via a subset construction.
+In Section~\ref{sec:pure-imp} we consider the extension of our definitions to MPGs with partial observation via this construction.

 Our focus for the paper will be on games at the observation level, in particular we are interested in \emph{observation-based strategies} for both players.
 Whilst observation-based strategies for Eve are usual in the literature, observation-based strategies for Adam have not, to the best of our knowledge, been considered.
 Such strategies are more advantageous for Adam as they encompass several simultaneous concrete strategies.
-Further, in games of limited-observation there is guaranteed to be at least one concrete strategy consistent with an observation-based strategy.
-Our second result is to show that although MPGs with partial-observation are not determined under the usual definition of strategy, they are determined when Adam can use an observation-based strategy.
+Further, in games of limited observation there is guaranteed to be at least one concrete strategy consistent with an observation-based strategy.
+Our second result is to show that, although MPGs with partial observation are not determined under the usual definition of (concrete) strategy, they are determined when Adam can use an observation-based strategy.